 If your voice recorder is still not recognized after checking Disk Management (Windows) or Disk Utility (macOS), try restarting the device.
 Follow the steps below based on your recorder type.

-1. For Digital Voice Recorder
+1. Digital Voice Recorder

 Method 1: Hard Reset Using the Reset Button